alexceltare2/arduino_nrg/README.md

 # Programming

 We recommend Arduino IDE as your development environment and serial protocol as your programming method.
 The programmer of choice should be a regular 3.3V USB-to-UART(RS232) serial programmer (WCH, FTDI, Silabs or other brands) with DTR & RTS pins.
-Once programmed, disconnect or ground the RTS pin to start the program.
+Once programmed, if using a FTDI chip, the program should start automatically, but in case of other chips, you may need to disconnect or ground the RTS pin to start the program or use a 104(100nF) capacitor between RTS and TEST pins to automatise this.
 To connect from Arduino IDE to the board you should connect the pins as they follow:

 |...............|VCC --> VCC|................|